GeoDaCenter/opioid-policy-scan/data_final/metadata/Economic_2018.md

 ### Data Source(s) Description:

-Variables were obtained from the [2014 - 2018 American Community Survey (ACS)](https://data.census.gov), tables B19301, DP03, B19301, at the state, county, tract and ZIP Code Tabulation Area (ZCTA) levels.
+Variables were obtained from the [2014 - 2018 American Community Survey (ACS)](https://data.census.gov), tables B19301, DP03, and B19301, at the state, county, tract and ZIP Code Tabulation Area (ZCTA) levels.

 The ACS is an ongoing survey that provides vital information on a yearly basis about our nation and its people.
 Learn more about the ACS [here](https://www.census.gov/programs-surveys/acs/about.html).